AMSP-04/NETN-FOM/NamingConventions.md

 ## Datatype names

-A datatype name follows the same convention as a class name, with the addition below.
+A datatype name follows the same convention as for a class name, with the additions below.

-Since the NETN FOM modules include many legacy datatypes (that will not be changed) and since the modules are built on existing datatypes from the SISO RPR-FOM, the following applies to **new** datatypes:
+Since the NETN FOM modules include many legacy datatypes (that will not be changed) and since the modules are built on existing datatypes  from the SISO RPR-FOM, exceptions to the naming convention may exist:

-- A datatype name should end with the word `Type`.
+### Simple Datatype

-- An enumeration datatype name should end with the word `EnumType`.
+The name of a simple datatype should end with the underlying  representation and size.
+If relevant the unit of the datatype can be included in the name.
+Examples: `AltitudeMeterFloat64` which includes Meter as the unit and `MassConcentrationFloat32` which excludes the unit kg/m3.

-- Enumeration values shall be in capital letters; use of underscores in the value is allowed.
+### Enumerated Datatype

-- If the underlying data representation is relevant for the datatype, then the data representation and the number of bits may be reflected in the datatype name.
+An enumeration datatype name should end with the word `Enum` + size of the datatype, for example `AggregateMissionEnum16`.
+Enumeration values should be in capital letters; the use of underscores in the value is allowed.

-By adding the word `Type` in the datatype name, an attribute or parameter name may use the same name as the datatype, without the word `Type`.
-This corresponds to some extent with current coding practices.
+### Array Datatype

-Examples of a legacy datatype name:
+If the name of an array datatype is an obvious sequence of data, for example a name, string, list, path or polygon, then no additional indication is  required.
+All other array datatypes should include the term `ArrayOf` +  the element datatype name, for example `ArrayOfWorldLocationStruct`.
+Some special array datatypes, such as `UUID`, do not follow this convention.

-- `AltitudeMeterFloat64` (NETN-BASE)
+If an indication of the array cardinality is relevant, then the array datatype should end with the absolute or maximum size of the array.
+For example  `SymbolIdentifer15` or `Text255`.

-Example of new datatype names:
+### Fixed Record Datatype

-- `MIDType` (NETN-BASE)
+Fixed record datatypes should end with the word `Struct`.

-- `DesignatedAreaCodeType` (NETN-AIS)
+### Variant Record Datatype

-- `NavigationStatusEnumType` (NETN-AIS)
+Variant record datatypes should end with the word `VariantStruct`.

 ## Attribute and parameter names